House Flip Analysis, the best mobile and desktop app available on the market for real estate investors today!

 (ARV x .60) – Repair Estimates – Misc – Buffer – Wholesale Fee = MAO.

 The calculations are easy but when dealing with these numbers on a daily basis with several properties software like House Flip Analysis helps make life easier by calculating it for you and saving property addresses and all the numbers to look up later.

 Fix and Flips

 This calculator focuses on the expenses of your fix and flip investment.
 It asks for you to input address, ARV, repair estimates, misc, buffer, purchase price, cash needed, down payment, the interest rate of the loan, years of the loan, monthly insurance, property taxes, homeowners association (HOA), monthly electricity, water, and trash.
 After filling this out you will get a report on your total pre-tax profit of this fix and flip.
 If the number doesn’t make sense walk away from the deal.
 It’s all about numbers in real estate so this calculator will help you know the costs.
 Also in this report shows all the details you inputted along with your monthly mortgage payment, and a profit forecast showing 3 different profit numbers based on time on the market.
 So if you can’t sell this property for 90 days it’ll show you what the profit will be, then what it is in 180 days, to 270 days.
 These are valuable calculations to have when flipping properties.

 Fix and Flip Rehabs

 We save the best for last!
 This calculator focuses more on the rehab costs to find the profit margin $$$$.
 This was actually requested by one of our awesome app users.

-My goal of writing this article is to help identify certain terms used in the real estate world to those new and also a refresher for the experienced.
+My goal in writing this article is to help identify certain terms used in the real estate world to those new and also a refresher for the experienced.
 I hope this was insightful and explained everything, if not comment below or send me an e-mail.
 Feel free to share and tell your investor friends about this app.
-Real estate isn’t only about investing with properties, its also about your friends too 🙂
+Real estate isn’t only about investing with properties, it’s also about your friends too?

 Cheers to your success!